-The Company continued to implement the transition of the management oversight of the four Mekong region country offices (Cambodia, Laos, Myanmar and Vietnam) to CARE USA.
+The Company continued to implement the transition of the management oversight of the remaining Mekong region country offices (Laos and Myanmar) to CARE USA.
 Apart from this, there are no significant events subsequent to the reporting date.

 Note 10 Contingencies